vmartinez-MED-Endava/DictionaryExercise/README.md

     <li> Capacity of the program for returning all the set of valid english words</li>
 </ul>

-The pages holding these Tests are :
+The classes showing these validations are :
-- RecursiveDictionaryTest which implements a Divide and Conquer approach
+- <Strong>RecursiveDictionaryTest</Strong>:  implements a Divide and Conquer approach
-- HistogramDictionaryTest which implements the Letters Frequency approach
+- <Strong>HistogramDictionaryTest </Strong>:  which implements the Letters Frequency approach

 ### Results